 When I got too sick to continue working, I signed up for grad school online.
 I did it for the financial aid money.
 I am a single mother and I needed it to survive and feed my kids.

-I received enough financial aid money to pay all my tuition and still have money left over to pay for our rent, food, and living expenses.
+I was in school part time, but I received enough financial aid money to pay all my tuition and still have money left over to pay for our rent, food, and living expenses.

 I was not really well enough to handle school, but I did the best I could with it.
 I took unscheduled classes online.

 I have a lot of fatigue and cognitive problems.
 Some of my papers were not coherent or readable and some of my grades were not very good and some things I turned in late.
 But I did manage to at least pass my classes.

+I contacted the school and told them I had to leave for medical reasons.
+The school sent me an email that I was taking a medical withdrawal.
 Getting a medical withdrawal was easy, but the financial aid part was complicated.
 They had already given me financial aid and when I withdrew, they wanted it back.
 I had to make a special request and prove it was a medical necessity.
 I sent letters from my doctor and filled out forms.
 It worked out in the end.

+After we sent everything in, I was approved for disability two months later.
 Social Security changed my onset date and said that I just became disabled recently.
 That is why I didn’t get backpay.
 I don’t know if they did this because I was in school.